Bochnia Salt Mine: Beneath History, Discover One of Europe’s Oldest Salt Mines

 -

-A spectacular underground boat crossing – the only one of its kind in Europe
+A spectacular underground boat crossing through flooded salt chambers – a one-of-a-kind attraction in Europe

 A Journey That Stays With You

-This is more than a tourist attraction.
-It’s a cultural and historical experience that resonates long after your visit ends.
-Whether you’re a history enthusiast, a curious traveler, or simply someone in search of an unforgettable adventure, the Bochnia salt mine offers a unique perspective on the world beneath our feet.
+This is more than a tourist attraction – it is a cultural and historical experience that remains with you long after you return to the surface.
+Whether you are a history enthusiast, a curious traveler, or a family seeking an unforgettable shared adventure, the Bochnia Salt Mine offers a rare glimpse into the world beneath our feet.
+With its wide range of routes and attractions, it welcomes individual visitors, families with children, organized groups, and guests with disabilities.

-Located just 40 km from Kraków, it’s the perfect day trip destination for those exploring southern Poland.
+Located just 40 km from Kraków, the mine is an ideal day-trip destination for anyone exploring southern Poland.

 Practical Information for International Visitors

-The mine welcomes guests from all over the world.
-To make your visit easier:
+The Bochnia Salt Mine welcomes guests from all over the world.
+To make your visit as comfortable as possible:

 -